 There are different ways you can reglaze your pottery here are few good ways to choose from:

 Brush on – Depending on how much more glaze you need on your glazed piece you can Brush on 1 to 3 coats of glaze allowing each coat to dry before applying another coat.
-Keep in mind the glaze will take much longer to dry on glaze fired pottery.
+Keep in mind the glaze will take much longer to dry on glaze-fired pottery.

 Dipping – Glazes are thinner during the dipping process, so for good color and coverage, you may need to dip several times.

-You can also take some of the water out before mixing to make the glaze thicker because the fired piece is no longer porous and will not absorb into the pottery like bisque ware does.
+You can also take some of the water out before mixing to make the glaze thicker because the fired piece is no longer porous and will not absorb into the pottery as bisque ware does.
 When you are done put the water back in the glaze dip.

 Spraying – Glazes used in spraying are thin and are applied like mist, so you may need to do at least 3 layers.

 You can layer glazes either to create a pattern on top or to get better coverage.
 Whichever method you choose to do, make sure you let the layer below dry before applying the new layer.

 Did your pottery come out of the kiln with the glaze not covered the way you thought it should?
 Don’t worry, you can glaze again to touch up.
 But before you do that, look at the problem you have.

 If little pores have formed, it means you have applied your glaze too thick, or you’ve fired the pottery for a short amount of time.
 If you’ve spotted crawling, it means that your glaze was either too thin or wasn’t adhesive enough.
 In both of these cases, prepare the piece properly and apply a glaze layer that’s just the right thickness.
 If the problem was adhesiveness, add a little gum to your glaze slurry.